ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 # GetAllWorkouts
 The argumetns requiered for this function are:
    - List of workout ids you want to extract
-      - Normally we use the entire list of workouts ids from the general table
+      - Normally we use the entire list of workouts ids from the 'general_table' table.
    - Access token

-This function will
+This function will output a table with all the workouts and its details.